-2 dead, 200+ injured in Pakistan as police try to clear massive protests
+Pakistan calls in army to quell protests after 2 people killed, 250+ injured

 - Protesters on Saturday tried to break into an official's home, police said

-- About 100 people were arrested Saturday in protests that began November 8
+Islamabad, Pakistan (CNN)Pakistani officials on Saturday authorized the deployment of soldiers in the capital, Islamabad, to restore order after two weeks of raucous and violent protests.

-Islamabad, Pakistan (CNN)Two people have died and more than 200 others have been injured as police and paramilitary troops in the Pakistani capital moved Saturday to end a two-week protest, hospital officials said.
+At least two people died and more than 250 others have been injured in the street demonstrations, hospital officials said.

+The Interior Ministry called for a "sufficient number" of Pakistan Army troops to help establish "law and order" in the Islamabad Capital Territory, according to the internal order.

+The move, conferred under constitutional powers, was requested by the Islamabad Capital Territory Administration.
+It was not immediately clear when, or if, the army would take the streets.

 The group is demanding the resignation of the country's law minister for what it considers blasphemy after amended parliamentary bills weakened rules that require lawmakers to reference the Prophet Mohammed when taking their oaths.